Whistleblowing Policy

 After this meeting, the investigating manager will commence a full investigation into the concerns raised.
 The investigation will aim to gather all relevant information including relevant documentary evidence or witness statements.

-Once the investigation is complete, the investigation manager will write to the colleague confirming any relevant outcomes, in line with the Company GDPR Policy.
+Once the investigation is complete, the investigation manager will write to the colleague confirming the outcome.

 If the colleague is not satisfied with the explanation or outcome, they may raise the matter with the appropriate official organisation or regulatory body.
 Alternatively, individuals may raise a formal complaint under the Company’s Grievance Policy.